 About the Developers

-The 5210 Healthy Military Children and 5210 Healthy Children campaigns were conceived and developed through collaboration between the Office of the Deputy Assistant Secretary of Defense for Military Community and Family Policy (MC&FP) and the Resource Center for Family Well-Being within the Clearinghouse for Military Family Readiness (Clearinghouse) at The Pennsylvania State University.
+The 5210 Healthy Military Children and 5210 Healthy Children campaigns were conceived and developed through collaboration between the Office of the Deputy Assistant Secretary of Defense for Military Community and Family Policy (MC&FP) and the Resource Center for Improving Family Health Behaviors within the Clearinghouse for Military Family Readiness (Clearinghouse) at The Pennsylvania State University.

-MC&FP approached the Resource Center for Family Well-Being after identifying a need for evidence-informed strategies that would promote child health and could be disseminated to a variety of Military community members and across a range of Military community settings.
+MC&FP approached the Resource Center for Improving Family Health Behaviors after identifying a need for evidence-informed strategies that would promote child health and could be disseminated to a variety of Military community members and across a range of Military community settings.
 The Let’s Go!
 5210 program in Maine provided an excellent model of a community-wide initiative to improve child health behaviors; it was from this model that 5210 Healthy Military Children was adapted to a Military setting.
-Throughout this process, MC&FP offered guidance about the needs of Military communities, and researchers, at the Resource Center for Family Well-Being, developed materials to meet those needs.
+Throughout this process, MC&FP offered guidance about the needs of Military communities, and researchers, at the Resource Center for Improving Family Health Behaviors, developed materials to meet those needs.
 In addition, 5210 Healthy Children materials provide the same resources for non-Military settings.

 In addition to the current research team listed above, we would like to acknowledge the original development team of Jennifer DiNallo, Ph.D., Darcy Güngör, M.S., Ryan Rosendale, Ph.D., Christina Diaz, M.B.A., Crista Hankey, and Daniel F. Perkins, Ph.D.